 served the congregation from 1955 through 1974.

-The current pastors of St. Paul, Pastor Scott Kruse,
+The current pastors of St. Paul, Rev. Luke Anderson, Associate

-Pastor Emeritus, and John Suelflow, Pastor Emeritus, Kenton
+Ministry; Larry Prahl, Pastor Emeritus; John Suelflow, Pastor

-Wendorf, Pastor Emeritus, continue a line of fine, dedicated
+Emeritus; and Kenton Wendorf, Pastor Emeritus, continue a line of

-pastors of this congregation.
-Pastor Suelflow was installed in
+fine, dedicated pastors of this congregation.
+Pastor Suelflow was

 installed in 1967, Pastor Prahl in 1988, Pastor Wendorf in 2003,